jbelyeu/unfazed/README.md

   -g 38 \
   --bam-pairs a_sample:a_sample.bam
 ```
 This will print an annotated vcf file of phased variants.
+Note that unfazed requires each input VCF to have the `GT`, `AD`, and `GQ` fields.

 ### Unfazed will also accept a bed file as input: